ksu-cis300-master/Homework-3-F24-Instructions-ApollonianGasket/index.md

 Note that steps 3.c. through 3.e. above handle the three children of the current tree node - the three regions formed by the newly-drawn circle *c* and two of the circles tangent to it.
 These three circles are listed to conform to conventions set above for these parameters (i.e., they are listed clockwise, and if one of them is the external circle, it is listed first).

 Two aspects of the above algorithm need more discussion: finding the bounding rectangle in Step 2 and determining the center of the circle in step 3.a.
-The next two sections will give more details for these computations.
+The next two sections will give the details for these computations.

 ### 5.3.
 Finding a Bounding Rectangle